cylc/cylc-admin/docs/release-notes/cylc-8-alpha2.md

 # Cylc 8 alpha2

-Date: Q2/2020.
+Date: July 2020.

-The second “alpha” preview release of Cylc 8 is available for viewing and testing by interested users.
+The second “alpha” preview release of Cylc 8 is available for testing by interested users.

-**NB: This is not a production-ready release.**
+**NOTE this is not a production-ready release.**

 Feel free to reach us at [Discourse](https://cylc.discourse.group/) if you have questions, or create issues or pull requests via [GitHub](https://github.com/cylc/),